craftingcity/The-Known-World/README.md

 1. Alaturmen is young, [[Timeline|only a century and some change]].
 2. The [[Grand Pantheon|gods are here]], we can see them walk among us.
 We form them with our Faith.
 3. This place changes.
 Someone always does something that makes it change.
 It changes alone too.
-4. The [[The Planes of Existence|Planes]] are leaking in.
-This means we get to make more, but it also means that people have to stop it leaking to far.
+4. The [[The Planes of Existence|Planes]] are close.
+We can harness this, for our own power, but this truth poses a threat to us as well.
 5. People in this place simply become here.
 Sometimes they are born, sometimes they are carved.
 Everyone's story is different.
 6. We begin with peace; war happens anyways.
 7. Things happen despite your influence.
 This isn't just your story.